PRIVATE DRIVING LESSONS

 Although you will learn quicker if you get more practice, I have a word of warning.
 When practicing with family or friends, remember that they are much more experienced than you, so listen to what they have to say.

 If the advice given by the person who is supervising you is different to what your instructor tells you, find out the reason why.
-Get them to talk to your instructor about the up to date modern driving methods.
+Get them to talk to your instructor about the up-to-date modern driving methods.

-THE MUST DO’S FOR PRIVATE PRACTICE DRIVING LESSONS
+THE MUST-DO’S FOR PRIVATE PRACTICE DRIVING LESSONS

 Ready to take the wheel on your private practice driving lessons?
 Before you hit the road, make sure your “must haves” are in check.
 It’s essential to possess a valid provisional licence and ensure that your car is fully taxed, tested, and displaying L plates.
 Don’t overlook the importance of insurance for driving on a provisional licence – it’s the key to keeping your licence intact and your responsibilities as a driver legally fulfilled.
+Also, regularly check your vehicle’s condition and make sure it is roadworthy.